-Each year, Full and Emeritus members in good standing may nominate worthy candidates for the awards noted below.
-Nominees are not required to be members of the Human Factors and Ergonomics Society.
-Candidates for awards may self-nominate or ask colleagues to submit nominations on their behalf.
-The nomination submission deadline each year is March 31 and submissions are made via this website.
-Note: The 2022 deadline has passed — submissions are no longer being accepted at this time.
+Each year, Full and Emeritus members in good standing may nominate worthy candidates for Society awards.
+With the exceptions of The William C. Howell Young Investigator Award and The Bentzi Karsh Early-Career Service Award, nominees are not required to be members of the Human Factors and Ergonomics Society.
+Candidates for awards may self-nominate or colleagues may submit nominations on their behalf.

 Past Award Recipients